-First, you need to establish if you’re legally the employer.
-If you employ an individual directly as a personal care assistant, who works solely for you and carries out your instructions, then you are probably the employer (see the provisos below).
-If you employ an individual via a business, such as an agency, which has several employees and carries out work for more than one customer, the business will be the legal employer.
+If you employ an individual directly as a personal care assistant, who works solely for you and carries out your instructions, then you are probably the employer.
+If you employ an individual via a business, such as an agency, which has several employees and carries out work for more than one customer, the business will usually be the legal employer.

 Register as an employer

 If you’re employing someone, you will have to register with HMRC as an employer.
-Read more on how to do this on the HMRC website.
+Read more on how to do this on the Gov.uk website.

 Carry out employee checks

-Before employing someone, you must check that they are legally entitled to work in the UK.
-It’s a criminal offence to employ someone you know, or have reasonable cause to believe, is an illegal worker.
-You must:
+Before employing someone, you must check they are legally entitled to work in the UK.
+To establish this, you can either:

-Individual personal care assistants are not regulated and don’t have to be registered (where workforce registration is in force).
-However, if you’re employing a personal care assistant, you should check that the personal care assistant has had relevant training (for example, QCFs (or their predecessor, NVQ qualifications), in lifting and manual handling.
+Individual personal assistants don’t have to be registered with one of the care regulators.
+However, if you’re employing a personal care assistant, you should check that they have had relevant training (for example, QCFs, or their predecessor, NVQ qualifications), including training in lifting and manual handling.

 Do a Disclosure and Barring Service (DBS) check

-How much you must pay in salary depends on the age of your carer or personal care assistant.
-From 1 April 2018, a carer aged 25 or older must be paid the National Living Wage (NLW) of £7.83 per hour.
-The National Minimum Wage (NMW) applies to younger employees and is £7.38 an hour for people between the ages of 21 and 24 years and £5.90 per hour for people aged 18 to 20 years.
+How much you must pay in salary depends on the age of your personal assistant.
+From 1 April 2021 a carer aged 23 or older must be paid at least the National Living Wage of £8.91 per hour.
+The National Minimum Wage applies to younger employees and is £8.36 an hour for people between the ages of 21 and 22 years, and £6.56 per hour for people aged 18 to 20 years.

-Do be aware that to get reliable experienced personal care assistants, you may need to pay well above the National Minimum Wage.
+Be aware that to get reliable and experienced personal care assistants, you may need to pay well above the National Minimum Wage.

 Working time and holidays

 Most employees can’t be required to work more than an average of 48 hours a week unless they expressly agree otherwise with you.
-Almost all employees are also entitled to 5.6 weeks’ paid holiday per year.
-See the gov.uk website for details.
+Most employees are also entitled to 5.6 weeks’ paid holiday per year.
+See Gov.uk for more details.

 Statutory Sick Pay (SSP)

-There is no statutory limit on the amount of time that employees may take off due to sickness or injury.
-If eligible (principally have done at least one day’s work for you, are sick for four full days or more in a row (including non-working days) and earn at or above the Lower Earnings Limited, the employee will be entitled to SSP for up to 28 weeks in any three-year period.
-The rate of SSP is £92.05 a week for the 2018– 9 tax year.
-Gov.uk has further information about SSP.
+There is no statutory limit on the amount of time employees may take off due to sickness or injury.
+If eligible, the employee will be entitled to Statutory Sick Pay (SSP) for up to 28 weeks in any three-year period.
+The rate of SSP is £96.35 a week for 2021-22.

 Notice and dismissal